Warlord: Saga of the Storm CCG: Types of cards

-These cards are used to enhance your characters.
+These cards are used to enhance players' characters.
 As the game does not use a resource, items can only be equipped by characters with a sufficient level and rank.
 Items usually give some kind of stat boost but they are not restricted to just that.
 Items have a grey border.

 Items always have a level and a class.
 The item's level is its relative power while the class restricts who can use it.
 Classless items can be used by anyone unless they have restrictions in their text box (such as a specific trait only).
 Items usually have the Attack or AC stat slots filled out with any bonus (or penalty) they may give.

-Characters can equip any number of items with two exceptions: he cannot equip two copies of the same item and, when equipping an item with a trait, he must discard any items with the same trait.
+Characters can equip any number of items with two exceptions: he cannot equip two copies of the same item and, when equipping an item with a trait, they must discard any items with the same trait.

 Traits on items classify them and define what kind of bonuses (if any) they will provide.
 That is, a Weapon is expected to grant an Attack bonus but AC bonuses, if any are given, will be low.
 These are the basic item traits: